 34 properties found · Showing 21–34

-Whalesong Bed & Breakfast is a five-room, eco-friendly accommodation in St Lucia, KwaZulu-Natal, in the heart of the St Lucia World Heritage Site between Lake St Lucia and the Indian Ocean.
+Whalesong Guesthouse is modern eco-friendly bed and breakfast accommodation in St Lucia, KwaZulu-Natal, between Lake St Lucia and the Indian Ocean, in the St Lucia World Heritage Site.

 Luxury bed and breakfast accommodation in St Lucia Estuary offering three en-suite rooms within a World Heritage Site, with daily breakfast and owner-managed service.